PashchenkoRuslan/Tabs-on-JavaScript/README.md

 ===================================

-we pass 3 arguments to the function.
+we pass 3 arguments to the function:

-q = the block where the buttons are located, by clicking on one of which, we open a specific block on the site w = these buttons e = content that is hidden / visible
+q = the block where the buttons are located, by clicking on one of which, we open a specific block on the site

+w = these buttons

+e = content that is hidden / visible